 With each season comes new hairstyles, colors, and trends that we can’t wait to try.
 It’s also a time when we have to adapt hairstyles, like dreadlocks, to the elements, particularly when faced with seasonal gripes like the summer heat and humidity or winter dryness and limpness.

-With summer comes new hairstyles, colors and trends that we can’t wait to try.
-It’s also a time when we have to adapt our hairstyles, like dreadlocks, when faced with the elements of summer like heat and humidity.
-But no need to stress, there are tons of options out there for you if you want to maintain your dreads over the summer.
-Dreadlock hairstyles for summer can be as simple as trying out a new updo, a braided style or adding in some color.
-Read on discover six of our favorite dreadlock hairstyles, and take our quiz towards the end to discover your favorite.
+But no need to stress, as there are tons of options out there for you if you want to maintain your dreads throughout any season.
+Dreadlock hairstyles can be as simple as trying out a new updo, a braided style or adding in some color.
+Read on to discover six of our favorite dreadlock hairstyles, and find a style that works for your length and texture:

 1. Short Dreads

 We love how shorter dreadlocks look at a lob length.
 You can also choose to enhance this look with a touch of color.
 Red looks particularly great on brown or black hair.
 Keep your short dreads clean and your scalp moisturized with an anti-dandruff shampoo and conditioner duo.
 We love Dove Dermacare Scalp Soothing Moisture Anti-Dandruff Shampoo and Conditioner!

 You can braid and plait dreadlocks just like you would with braids or natural hair.
 Dreadlocks look pretty stunning with a fishtail braid, right?